ibraheem4/summarize_recent_commit/README.md

 ## Overview

-Summarize Recent Commit is a tool that helps you quickly understand the changes made in the most recent commit of your project which are ahead of your local directory.
-It provides a concise summary of the commit message, files changed, and the impact of those changes.
+Summarize Recent Commit is a tool that helps you quickly understand the changes made in the most recent commits of your project or in the current diff.
+It provides a concise summary of the commit messages, files changed, and the impact of those changes.

 ## Features

-- **Commit Summary**: Get a brief overview of the latest commit.
+- **Commit Summary**: Get a brief overview of the latest commits.
+- **Diff Summary**: Understand the current changes in your working directory.
 - **File Changes**: See which files were added, modified, or deleted.
 - **Impact Analysis**: Understand the potential impact of the changes.